crazy-max/ftpgrab/ISSUE_TEMPLATE.md

-Please read the section [Found a bug?](https://github.com/crazy-max/ftp-sync#found-a-bug) before reporting an issue.
+Please read the section Found a bug? in README.md before reporting an issue.